open-hearted (and underwater) with michèle lamy

 That’s how we came together.

 There has been a lot of talk about the female gaze in the last two years.
 Personally, I don’t think women should be defined as being the same as men.
-I think women should be respected and honoured for their differences.
+I think women should be respected and honored for their differences.
 The point is not that we are all the same.
 The point is that we are different but we deserve the same respect and the same celebration for this.
 What do you think?

 I agree, women are different.
 Total equality is impossible even to conceive, but this doesn’t mean that this concept shouldn't be applied in politics.
 We need diversity among presidents, there should be alternation between men and women.
 Actually, it is in those kinds of contexts where we must aim for equality more than anywhere else.

 Men have created this difference because they are afraid of women.
 I think men are clinging to their last chance.
 A new way of thinking must start with children and the younger generations.
 There is still a lot to do, we are progressing in small steps, but today we have the opportunity to show that we can do more things and more interesting things.
 Now it's time to celebrate our differences.
 For example, sex change is very important.
 We should perceive and embrace the possibilities of different genders and respect them all.